-Fill the fuel tank with clean, fresh diesel fuel.
-The capacity of the fuel tank is 22.5 gallons (85.1 liters).
+• Fill the fuel tank with clean, fresh diesel fuel.
+The capacity of the fuel tank is approximately 29 Gal.
+(109.8 liters).
 See engine Operator's Manual for specific fuel recommendations.
+Running out of fuel may require bleeding the fuel injection pump.
+NOTE: Before starting the engine, open the fuel shutoff valve (pointer to be in line with hose).

-NOTE: Before starting the engine, be sure the fuel shutoff valve is open.
+NOTE: Before starting the engine, be sure the fuel shutoff valve is open on the fuel sedimenter .